Provider

 // Provider 3: Depends on doubledCounterProvider

-messageProvider = Provider<String>((ref) {
+final messageProvider = Provider<String>((ref) {

-doubled = ref.watch(doubledCounterProvider);
+final doubled = ref.watch(doubledCounterProvider);

-'The doubled value is: $doubled'
+return 'The doubled value is: $doubled';

 });